About Zermatt, Switzerland

 A selection of stylish one bedroom apartments on the first floor of an apartment building set back from the main street.Town-Centre, Available to Swiss Residents Only

 Located away from the resort centre, just a ten minute walk from the lift and in a quiet and absolutely picturesque position is the Vira apartment.Available to Swiss Residents Only

 Zermatt, St MartinCHF 2,250,000

-An authentic 3 bedroom residence on the fifth floor of an apartment building in the Wiesti area of Zermatt.Town-Centre, Swiss only
+An authentic 3 bedroom residence on the fifth floor of an apartment building in the Wiesti area of Zermatt.Town-Centre, Available to Swiss Residents Only

 Zermatt, OrianneCHF 2,150,000

-A charming & characterful 3 bedroom apartment in an historic building in the centre of Zermatt.Town-Centre, Swiss only
+A charming & characterful 3 bedroom apartment in an historic building in the centre of Zermatt.Town-Centre, Available to Swiss Residents Only

-An incredible opportunity has just surfaced to purchase brand new apartments in the town of Tasch, just below the world renowned ski town of Zermatt.Town-Centre, Newbuild, Swiss only
+An incredible opportunity has just surfaced to purchase brand new apartments in the town of Tasch, just below the world renowned ski town of Zermatt.Town-Centre, Newbuild, Available to Swiss Residents Only

 "My favourite resort in the Alps by far - Zermatt is simply the best.
 Why?
 Dominated by the Matterhorn, the world's most iconic mountain, it's a lively but traditional resort with a huge range of hotels, restaurants and shops.
 Snow sure, Zermatt has some of the best and most scenic skiing in the world too - all year round skiing on the glaciers, heli-skiing for experts and fabulous sunny cruising for intermediates.
 Zermatt has the best mountain restaurants in the world too - not just the famous Chez Vrony there are many more if you ski down into Italy.
 What does it all add up to?
 When I say Zermatt is the best resort in the world, no one who has skied there ever argues." – Simon Malster